 - Documentation of use of Depo-Provera: Medical records, such as doctor’s notes and prescription records, which demonstrate you received Depo-Provera, an authorized generic or depo-SubQ at least twice.

-- Records of diagnosis: Proof that you were diagnosed with a brain tumor or meningioma, including CT or MRI scan results, pathology reports, and oncologist or neurologist records which show your diagnosis happened after you started Depo-Provera.
+- Records of diagnosis: Proof that you were diagnosed with a meningioma or other condition, including CT or MRI scan results, pathology reports, and oncologist or neurologist records which show your diagnosis happened after you started Depo-Provera.

 - Records of treatment: Documentation that you received treatment for your tumor, like medication, radiation therapy or surgery.